 Islamic State West Africa

-We use Islamic State West Africa province specifically to mean the faction led by Abu Musab al-Barnawi which is accepted by ISIS as its West Africa affiliate.
+We use Islamic State West Africa province specifically to mean the Barnawi faction which is accepted by ISIS as its West Africa affiliate.
 We abbreviate that to ISWA, a relatively common initialism among analysts.
 (ISIS itself drops the “province” in much of its propaganda material.)

 When we have evidence that an incident involves ISWA we say that, but we only attribute in headlines when we have sources pointing to ISWA, and usually only with a claim of responsibility from ISIS.